Historic Building Conservation MSc

 The study of building defects and pathology aims to develop in students the ability to recognise causes of obsolescence and dilapidations in buildings and to prepare schedules of condition and dilapidations.
 It also develops in students an understanding of the need for building management and maintenance together with the skills and knowledge to prepare effective plans.

-Design and Historic Environments
+- Regeneration and Conservation of Historic Environments